 WOMEN FOR AFGHAN WOMEN

 Women for Afghan Women (WAW) is a grassroots civil society organization dedicated to protecting and promoting the rights of disenfranchised Afghan women and girls in Afghanistan and New York.
-We are helping to fund WAW’s New York Community Center Case Management Program.
+Their program and their clients were deeply affected by the COVID-19 pandemic, and case management numbers increased.
+They adapted to doing programs safely and remotely.
+We are helping to fund comprehensive case management services in WAW’s New York Community Center Case Management Program.

 Fresh Meadows, NY